 Student Eligibility: Age four (4) prior to August 31 of the current year or age three (3) during the current school year and have a working IEP developed through the cooperation of the Sumner County Special Education Cooperative, Argonia Elementary School, and other appropriate agencies.
-Students identified as at-risk meet at least one of the following: criteria 1-7 for children who have an IEP or criteria 1-8 for students who are at-risk and do not have an IEP.

-GAAF Emergency Safety Interventions
+GAAF Emergency Safety Intervention Policy

-The board of education is committed to limiting the use of Emergency Safety Interventions ("ESI"), such as seclusion and restraint, with all students.
+The board of education is committed to limiting the use of Emergency Safety Intervention ("ESI"), such as seclusion and restraint, with all students.
 Seclusion and restraint shall be used only when a student's conduct necessitates the use of an emergency safety intervention as defined below.
 The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation techniques, and positive behavioral intervention strategies.

 This policy shall be made available on the district website with links to the policy available on any individual school pages.
 In addition, this policy shall be included in at least one of the following: each school's code of conduct, school safety plan, or student handbook.
+Notice of the online availability of this policy shall be provided to parents during enrollment each year.